 Real leather is made from animal hides split into layers, then tanned and treated with pigments or processes to make the appearance more consistent.
 Leatherette and other faux leathers are synthetic materials designed to emulate the look of actual leather.
 They may contain a fabric mesh-like layer on the bottom or underside, with polyurethane, vinyl or another tinted synthetic substance on the top, textured to look like leather.
 From afar and sometimes even up close, synthetic leathers look much like the real thing, but a quick look at the underside or edge of the fabric reveals the truth.

 While there's no set rule designating price differences between an actual leather item and a similar leatherette object, the genuine leather article typically costs far more because the material is more expensive.
 A store selling only genuine leather furniture generally has much higher prices than a bargain outlet selling faux or blended leather furniture.
 "Leather match" furniture falls somewhere in between the faux and genuine leather pricing; this type of furniture has real leather for all the areas that receive the most wear, such as seat cushions and the backrest.
 The remaining parts of the furniture, such as a chair's back and sides, are made from synthetic leather.

-Two chairs used equally in the same room -- one covered in faux leather, one in real leather -- will not wear equally.
-The finish on the faux leather may crack and chip or even tear, while the leather chair -- if constructed well -- may discolor slightly in areas of the most wear, but it generally won't tear unless exposed to extreme abuse or sharp objects.
+Two chairs used equally in the same room, one covered in faux leather and one in real leather, will not wear equally.
+The finish on the faux leather may crack and chip or even tear, while a well-constructed leather chair may discolor slightly in areas of the most wear, but it generally won't tear unless exposed to extreme abuse or sharp objects.
 Synthetic leather is designed more for an affordable leather-like finish than it is for durability, so it most likely will not last for decades like real leather.